-

 Original Date Announced

 March 25, 2025Reporter Ken Klippenstein published a leaked DOS directive on “Enhanced Screening and Social Media Vetting for Visa Applicants.”
-The directive instructs consular officers to conduct a “social media review” of new or returning F, M, and J student visa applicants to look for evidence of inadmissibility under the terrorism-related grounds of the INA.
+The directive instructs consular officers to conduct a “social media review” of new or returning F, M, and J student visa applicants to look for evidence of inadmissibility under the terrorism-related grounds of the Immigration and Nationality Act (INA).
 Such evidence includes “advocating for, sympathizing with, or persuading others to endorse or espouse terrorist activities or support” a terrorist organization.

 Though the directive does not explicitly define what counts as advocacy, it mentions “conduct that bears a hostile attitude toward U.S. citizens or U.S. culture (including government, institutions, or founding principles).”
 Specific reference is made to students participating “in pro-Hamas events.”

-The directive instructs consular officers to consider and deny such cases under 214(b), 212(a), and 221(g).
-If information becomes available after visa issuance that an individual may no longer be eligible for a visa, officers are directed to follow procedures to revoke or request prudential revocation of the visa.
+The directive instructs consular officers to consider and deny such cases under INA sections 214(b), 212(a), and 221(g).
+If information becomes available after visa issuance that an individual may no longer be eligible for a visa, officers are directed to follow procedures to revoke it or request prudential revocation.

 2025.03.25 DOS Directive on Enhanced Screening and Social Media Vetting for Visa ApplicantsEffective Date